slyfox1186/script-repo/README.md

 ------

 ## Updated 10.16.23
-  - Added ArchLinux support to some of the build scripts.
+  - Added Arch Linux support to some of the build scripts.
 Additional scripts will be converted to add this support in the future
 ### OS Support
   - Arch Linux
   - Debian 10/11/12